 in the working directory.
 This will build an executable rptest and then run (and time) it.
 Finally, the output (which was written to a file rptest.out) is compared against testbase, which contains the output of a sample run.
-The two should be identical.
+The two should be identical; otherwise the message Test failed! will be displayed (on its own on a line).